d3w3r/nestjs/README.md

 - Using the specific object `Res` and `Req` from nestjs with `Request`, `Response` from express we have the advantage that we see the data in the original express object, also we can response with that object and use all the builtin features.
+- The injection of dependency of services is made into the controllers code, adding first of all the service then when have to declarate the service into the constructor with the shorthad and nest will understand that as a inyection dependenci.
+- If i am using the object of express to manage the response we cannot use the return inside the controller to return the response that is the way that nest do it, so i have also manually to return that response.